November 1, 2021

 New Grant Supporting 5-Year Project Is the Latest In A Series of Awards Furthering Krabbe Disease Research in WNY

 Congressman Brian Higgins (NY-26) announced millions of dollars in federal funding to support the research of Krabbe leukodystrophy, known as Krabbe Disease (KD).
-A grant from the National Institutes of Health (NIH) in the amount of $433,627 in the first year and over $2 million over a five-year period has been awarded to M. Laura Feltri, MD and Lawrence Wrabetz, MD, co-directors of the Hunter James Kelly Research Institute at the University at Buffalo (UB).
+A grant from the National Institutes of Health (NIH) in the amount of $433,627 in the first year and over $2 million over a five-year period has been awarded to M. Laura Feltri, MD and Lawrence Wrabetz, MD, co-directors of the Hunter James Kelly Research Institute (HJKRI) at the University at Buffalo (UB).
 This is just the latest in a series of awards furthering Krabbe Disease research earned by the Institute this year.

 October 25, 2018